delphix/dct-newrelic-integration/README.md

 * dSources - Data extraction date, dSource Creation Date, dSource Type, Version, Name, Status, Size, etc.
 * VDBs - Data extraction date, Database Type and Version, Creation Date, Group Name, Name, Parent ID, Size, Status, etc.

-This script can be added to cron or any scheduler to run in any time interval.
-Once the data is available in New Relic, it can be used to be queried or to create dashboards.
+## Data, Dashboards, and Alerts

-## Data and Dashboards
+Once the data is available within New Relic, you are free to leverage it as you wish through customized Dashboards and Alerts.
+Samples can be found as a part of the [Delphix Quickstart](https://newrelic.com/instant-observability/delphix).

-This is how the raw data looks like in the [Query your data](https://docs.newrelic.com/docs/query-your-data/explore-query-data/get-started/introduction-querying-new-relic-data/#browse-data) window for the VDB metric:
+As an example, this is how the raw data looks like in the [Query your data](https://docs.newrelic.com/docs/query-your-data/explore-query-data/get-started/introduction-querying-new-relic-data/#browse-data) window for the VDB metric:

 ![Screenshot](images/image1.png)